-Cancer: Signs Associated with Impending Death
+Signs of Impending Death from Cancer

-List of specific physical and cognitive signs associated with imminent death in cancer patients.
+Synopsis: List of highly specific physical and cognitive signs associated with imminent death in cancer patients.1

 Researchers at The University of Texas MD Anderson Cancer Center have identified eight highly specific physical and cognitive signs associated with imminent death in cancer patients.
 The findings, published in the journal Cancer, could offer clinicians the ability to better communicate with patients and families.
 They may also guide both the medical team and caregivers on complex decision making, such as discontinuation of tests and therapy, plans for hospital discharge and hospice referral.

+Previous studies in end-of-life care have focused on physicians prognosticating better.
 However, according to David Hui, M.D., assistant professor, Palliative Care and Rehabilitation Medicine, research on how to tell if a patient has entered the final days of life has been minimal.
 Knowing with a high degree of confidence that death is imminent could have significant implications for clinical practice.
 It may also help families and caregivers make more informed decisions.

 "In the past, studies trying to understand the signs associated with impending death were conducted in people who were recognized as dying, so there's a potential bias built into this model.
 With our study, we observed a list of signs in patients from the time they were admitted to the palliative care unit.
 They were observed systematically, twice a day, without knowing if the patient would die or be discharged," says Hui, the study's corresponding author.